 Pete Andresen, Trustee

-I have a keen interest in the natural world and having spent much of his professional life
+I have a keen interest in the natural world and having spent much of my professional life

 working at sea mapping the seabed and the shallow geology underneath, I now spend time